dustybrigsby/SVG-Logo-Maker/README.md

 ## Usage

-In the Terminal, navigate to the containing directory and enter "node index.js" to run the SVG Logo Generator.
+In the Terminal, navigate to the containing directory and enter "node index.js" to run the SVG Logo Maker.

 Enter answers to all of the prompts.